Arthur-Kamau/near-donations-ui/README.md

-A react(typescript) project to interact with near blockchain.
+A react(typescript) project to interact with near blockchain.<br/>
-Deployed a donations contract that this project interacts with.
+Deployed a donations contract that this project interacts with.<br/>
-It uses the testnet.
+It uses the near blockchain testnet.<br/>